Dialog Semiconductor Plc. / Product Launch

 Engineering samples will be available from June 2009 with volume production

 and AEC-Q100 qualified volume parts, for automotive applications, in the

 second half of 2009.

 Note to editors:

-mixed-signal circuits optimised for personal mobile, lighting & display and
+integrated, mixed-signal circuits optimised for personal mobile, lighting &

-automotive applications.
-The company provides flexible and dynamic support,
+display and automotive applications.
+The company provides flexible and

-world-class innovation and the assurance of dealing with an established
+dynamic support, world-class innovation and the assurance of dealing with

 With its unique focus and expertise in system power management, Dialog